PACE-challenge/pacechallenge.org/2024/results.md

 ---

 We are happy to announce the results of PACE 2024.
 Congratulations to the winners and all the participants!
+You can find the slides from the award ceremony [here](./PACE24-slides.pdf).

 # Results of the Exact Track